 The Company refinanced all of its senior secured debt in 2020.
-The credit facilities include \$327 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "Notes").
-The Notes, which have been issued in both US dollar and Canadian dollar tranches, have terms between seven and 15 years and bear interest rates ranging from 3.37% to 4.01% per annum, resulting in an overall effective rate at closing of 3.80%.
-The Notes have been issued to a group of Canadian and US insurance companies.
+The credit facilities include \$322 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "Notes").
+The Notes, which have been issued in both U.S. dollar and Canadian dollar tranches, have terms between seven and 15 years and bear interest rates ranging from 3.37% to 4.01% per annum, resulting in an overall effective rate at closing of

+3.80%.
+The Notes have been issued to a group of Canadian and U.S. insurance companies.
+As at December 31, 2023, the weighted average term to maturity is 10 years.

-Concurrent with the issuance of the Notes, and extended into 2027, the Company entered into a \$177 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.
+Concurrent with the issuance of the Notes, and since extended into 2027, the Company entered into a \$174 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.

-The senior debt is subject to financial covenants, secured by mortgages on the majority of the Company's existing wholly owned vessels and supported by guarantees from its main operating subsidiaries.
+The senior debt is subject to financial covenants, secured by mortgages on the majority of the Company's wholly owned vessels and supported by guarantees from its main operating subsidiaries.